taurus-org/taurus/doc/source/users/getting_started.rst

 - The image widgets are provided by the guiqwt_ library.
 The widgets based on this library replace the previously used Qub_-based image widget which is now considered deprecated in Taurus

 - The Gauge widgets are only available if you have the python extension of qtcontrols. qtcontrols is part of QTango_.

 - The JDraw synoptics widgets are only available if you have the :mod:`ply` package installed.

-- The NeXus browser widget is only available if you have PyMca_ installed
+- The NeXus browser widget is only available if you have PyMca5_ installed

 .. _numpy: http://numpy.scipy.org/